 - 14. Draw the structure for your specific product on each GC-MS sheet, and write the molecular weight underneath the picture.
 (No "R" groups; write the specific structures.) - 15.
 Retention time?
 What is the retention time for your 3? - Bigger structures will have longer retention times.
 Product 6 should have a longer retention time than product 3. - 16.
 Purity: How pure is your 3 by GC? - Many contaminants will NOT appear, since they come off fast during the solvent delay.
 So your purity reading will be deceptively high.
 NMR, which shows everything, is qualitatively more representative. - Often nitrogen-containing molecules, because of their basicity, get badly broadened on our GC column.
 So we'll have to see whether the GC's look useful for 3 or 6. - 17.
-Mass Spec and Molecular Ion: Check in the mass-spec whether there is a molecular ion peak that matches the molecular weight for your product. - 18.
+Isomer ratio: What is the ratio of the "major" isomer 3a versus the "minor" isomer 4a? - 18.
+Mass Spec and Molecular Ion: Check in the mass-spec whether there is a molecular ion peak that matches the molecular weight for your product. - 19.
 Lab report: In your lab report, make sure that you have not only attached the labeled GC-MS information, but that you also discuss/present the retention time and purity in your data/results/discussion section.

-Scheme 1/Week 1 Lab Report:
+Pandemic-Modified Lab Report for Research-Module Week 1: Scheme 1/Week 1 Lab Report: